ardagnir/athame/README.md

     make SHLIB_LIBS=-lncurses
     sudo make install

-*Note:* Athame doesn't require ncurses, but most distros build readline with ncurses and a lot of software is built on this assumption.
+*Note: Athame doesn't require ncurses, but most distros build readline with ncurses and a lot of software is built on this assumption.*

 **Step 3:** Copy the default athamerc.
 This is optional but **strongly recommended.**

     cp athamerc ~/.athamerc

-*Note:* ~/.athamerc is like ~/.vimrc but for athame only.
-Add any athame-specific vim customization here.
+*Note: ~/.athamerc is like ~/.vimrc but for athame only.
+Add any athame-specific Vim customization here.*

 ##How to Use
-Athame stores your vim history in a vim buffer with an empty line at the bottom and displays the line(s) of the cursor/highlighted text.
-Every key you type is sent to vim and operates on this buffer.
+Athame stores your Vim history in a Vim buffer with an empty line at the bottom and displays the line(s) of the cursor/highlighted text.
+Every key you type is sent to Vim and operates on this buffer.
 This allows you to use j/k/arrows to transverse history.
-Since this is vim, you can use ? to search back and / to search forwards.
+Since this is Vim, you can use ? to search back and / to search forwards.
 The buffer is rebuilt from your new history after each command, so don't worry about destructive commands.

-Unless you are using the vim commandline(:,/,?), tabs and carriage returns are carried out by standard readline code.
+Unless you are using the Vim commandline(:,/,?), tabs and carriage returns are carried out by standard readline code.

 ##Licesnse